AshwiniGN/Data-Movement-Engine---Spark/README.md

 You can add more source systems (mongodb, kafka etc) by creating a new method for each of the source. please refer the code.

+We can use the crontab to schedule the job.

 ## Documents for reference

 Please refer to attached data movement engine documents to know the parameters for each of the source/target mentioned above.
 Data movement engine part 3 contains the demo pictures.